By Craig // July 17, 2012 // 28 Comments

 Seriously, New York is great and I’m from that area, so it did take me awhile to admit it out loud, but Chicago has everything NYC has, except it’s cleaner, greener, and more friendly.
 Plus it’s just easier to live in.

-And for a traveler, it’s a wonderful place to visit to see world renowned architecture (with one of the best skylines in the world), world-class museums, parks, food from around the world, and the amazing and huge lakefront (Lake Michigan is so big that we can’t see the other side, so it appears we are on an ocean).
+And for a traveler, it’s a wonderful place to visit to see world renowned architecture (with one of the best skylines in the world), world-class museums and public art, parks, food from around the world, and the amazing and huge lakefront with the lakefront trail (Lake Michigan is so big that we can’t see the other side, so it appears we are on an ocean).

 What to Do in Chicago